-This policy and procedure is for disclosures about matters other than a breach of an employee's own contract of employment.
-If an employee is concerned that their own contract has been, or is likely to be, breached he/she should use the school's grievance procedure.
+This policy are for disclosures about matters other than a breach of an employee's own contract of employment.
+If an employee is concerned that her/his own contract has been, or is likely to be, breached (s)he should use the school's Grievance Policy.

-Where a disclosure is merely an expression of opinion or a generalised allegation that fails to show that one of the six categories of wrongdoing has been or is likely to be occur, it cannot amount to a protected or qualifying disclosure for the purposes of the whistleblowing legislation.
+Where a disclosure is merely an expression of opinion that fails to show that a legal obligation has been or is likely to be breached, it cannot amount to a protected or qualifying disclosure for the purposes of the whistleblowing legislation.